MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

 - For runtime provisioning

-  On Windows 10 versions earlier than 1809, collect the following logs:
+  On Windows 10 versions earlier than 1809, collect the following log files:

   - `%windir%\System32\winevt\Logs\Microsoft-Windows-DeviceManagement-Enterprise-Diagnostics-Provider%4Admin.evtx`
   - `%windir%\System32\winevt\Logs\Microsoft-Windows-Provisioning-Diagnostics-Provider%4Admin.evtx`
   - `%windir%\System32\winevt\Logs\Microsoft-Windows-AAD%4Operational.evtx`

   > [!NOTE]
   > Depending on the nature of the error, all files under `%windir%\system32\winevt\logs` may be useful.